What are backlinks?

 - LinkedIn Pulse/Groups: Groups have their own social ecosystem.
 And although they are no follow links, the shares that come from them can boost site authority.

-Again, a lot of these channels don’t give you direct links but can give you additional avenues for links.
-The greater number of people you reach through them, the more backlinks your content will have.
+While these channels don’t give you direct links, they can give your content greater exposure, introducing new opportunities for links.
+The more people you reach through them, the more backlinks your content can have.

 With so much content out there, websites must be especially creative about building high quality links through the creation of highly quality content.
 These techniques, along with patience and time, will help build your brand, community, authority, and traffic.